 New last year we have a focus on giving back - teaching our summer students how to inspire and motivate other students at their home institutions and home towns.
 What can you do to support increasing diversity in the STEM fields?
 Robotics is appealing to a wide variety of people; help spread that appeal.
 Funds are available to support outreach efforts.

 Following the program we will continue to provide support and guidance to students interested in applying for graduate fellowships and programs.
 Students will also have the opportunity to self-organize academic or research studies at their home institutions with our guidance.

 All participants will receive a $5,000 stipend, plus a travel, housing, and food allowance sufficient to cover costs.
 Space has been reserved in student summer scholar dorm housing for REU participants from out of town what want to take advantage of it.

-New this year, we are looking for students who have a demonstrated passion for outreach, diversity and engagement.
+We are specifically looking for students who have a demonstrated passion for outreach, diversity and engagement.

 Students from all institutions, including Oregon State University, are welcome to apply.
 Students from traditionally under-represented groups, and from colleges and universities that have limited research facilities, including tribal colleges and universities and community colleges, are particularly encouraged to apply.

 Note: The majority of our program is funded by the National Science Foundation and, as such, is only open to U.S. citizens and legal permanent residents.

 Research projects span a wide variety of applications, from legged robotics to multi-robot coordination to human-robot interaction to grasping.
 Examples of specific projects are available in more detail here.
 Please take time to browse through them; in the application process you will be asked to rank your interest in them.